awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_DATABASE.md

 ISOLATION LEVEL \{ SERIALIZABLE \| SNAPSHOT \}
 A clause that specifies the isolation level used when queries run against a database\.
 + SERIALIZABLE isolation – provides full serializability for concurrent transactions\.
 This is the default for a database created in a provisioned cluster\.
 For more information, see [Serializable isolation](c_serial_isolation.md)\.
 + SNAPSHOT isolation – provides an isolation level with protection against update and delete conflicts\.
-This is the default for a database created in a serverless endpoint\.
+This is the default for a database created in a serverless namespace\.
 You can view which concurrency model your database is running as follows:
 + Query the STV\_DB\_ISOLATION\_LEVEL catalog view\.
 For more information, see [STV\_DB\_ISOLATION\_LEVEL](r_STV_DB_ISOLATION_LEVEL.md)\.